Can Anxiety Develop Later in Life? Here’s What Older Adults Should Know

 Many people worry that asking for help is a sign of weakness.
 It is not.
 Asking for help shows strength.
 It shows the person wants to feel better.

-We provide care that is personal and kind.
 Our team knows how to work with older adults.
 We make plans that fit each person’s life.
 We help people in many stages — from kids to adults to older adults.
 Our focus is to help you stay well and to feel heard.